k21971/EvilHack/doc/evilhack-changelog.md

   they shouldn't while being ridden)
 - Revert description for helm of brilliance back to 'crystal', change material to match description
+- Disable covetous behavior when covetous monsters have the Amulet of Yendor in their possession